Syncano/syncano-cli/docs/custom_sockets/docs.md

             * `file` stores the source code that will be executed.

     It should be noted that when defining Custom Scripts, we suggest following some basic directory structure- for better work organization.
-We recommend storing scripts under the `scripts` directory - this is why the filename is a relative path: `scripts/script1.py`.
+We recommend storing Scripts under the `scripts` directory - this is why the filename is a relative path: `scripts/script1.py`.
 Of course your can also follow your own rules,  e.g. by using a flat file structure.

     The class dependency looks as follows: